Why Does My Thrush Keep Coming Back? Causes of Recurrent Thrush Explained

 Had repeated episodes of thrush

-Used multiple courses of antifungal treatments with only temporary relief
+Used multiple courses of antifungal treatment with only temporary relief

 Been told their tests are normal despite ongoing symptoms